-George Clinical’s scientific expertise is derived from esteemed researchers with a track record of developing new strategies for the prevention of renal disease, in particular by targeting their primary risk factors such as high blood pressure and diabetes.
-George Clinical leverage this in-depth knowledge and prominence in the renal field to design effective studies and accelerate recruitment.
+George Clinical’s scientific expertise is derived from researchers with a leading track record of developing new strategies for the prevention and treatment of kidney diseases, for example by targeting their key risk factors such as blood pressure and diabetes.
+They also focus on improving outcomes for people with established kidney disease, such as those requiring dialysis.
+George Clinical leverages this in-depth knowledge and prominence in the renal field to design effective studies and accelerate recruitment.

 Some of George Clinical’s success in renal studies include:

 Our clinical trial services in renal health include:

 Our renal site network is one of the strongest in the world, and especially in Asia.